Keir Starmer is a husband, father, and former Chief Prosecutor. His entire career has been about securing justice for those that need it.

 Keir grew up in a small town called Oxted, in Surrey.
-His dad worked as a toolmaker on the factory floor and his mum was a nurse for the NHS.
+His dad worked as a toolmaker in a factory and his mum was a nurse for the NHS.

 Like many families, they faced challenges.
 His mum battled a rare, severe illness for all her life.
-Keir spent lots of his childhood seeing his mum go into hospital, where his father who was devoted to his wife would always be at her side.
+Keir spent lots of his childhood seeing his mum go into hospital, where his father would always be at her side.

-Keir was obsessed with football and still plays 5 a-side every Sunday with friends.
+Keir was obsessed with football and still plays every Sunday with friends.
 He describes himself as a “box-to-box midfield general,” although his teammates may have different views.
 A lifelong Arsenal fan, he has a season ticket at the Emirates, where he attends with his children.

 Keir got his qualifications as a lawyer in 1987 and began working as a barrister.

 He spent a lot of his time providing free legal advice defending ordinary people against the powerful.
-He worked on some high-profile cases, taking on fights against the odds with Shell and McDonalds and working with the National Union of Mineworkers to prevent the Tories’ pit closures.
+He worked on some high-profile cases, taking on fights against the odds with Shell and McDonalds, as well as working with the National Union of Mineworkers to prevent the Tories’ pit closures.

 After that, Keir was the legal advisor to the Northern Ireland Policing Board for five years.
-The board was an important part of bringing communities together following the Good Friday Agreement’s recommendations were followed to help bring peace to Northern Ireland after decades of bloody conflict.
+The board was an important part of bringing communities together following the Good Friday Agreement.

 It was during this time when Keir first met his wife, Victoria, who now works for the NHS.